Almost the whole crew of Andromeda had this happen to them after Robert Hewitt Wolfe left:

 Chelsea on That's So Raven went from an occasional (but still likable) ditz to an even worse one who irritates even her best friends.

-Eric, Kelso, Donna and Fez on That '70s Show: from a relatively normal teenager, Eric turned into an absolute nerd; Kelso went from awkward and indecisive to plain stupid; Donna became so aggressive that she was a borderline Straw Feminist; and Fez, formerly a classic desperate virgin, turned into a pervert.
-Also, Red was a somewhat stern, but no-nonsense parent in the first season, but as seasons went on, he became a constantly angry introvert that borderline terrorised and bullied Eric.
+Eric, Kelso, Donna and Fez.
+Eric turned from a relatively normal teenager into an absolute nerd; Kelso went from awkward and indecisive to plain stupid; Donna became so aggressive that she was a borderline Straw Feminist; and Fez, formerly a classic desperate virgin, turned into a pervert.
+Also, Red was a somewhat stern, but no-nonsense parent who still had a nice side (although he'd hard-pressed to admit it) in the first season, but as seasons went on, he became a constantly angry introvert that borderline terrorised and bullied Eric.

 Eric was further flanderized the seasons preceding actor Topher Grace's departure from the show.
 As stated above, he is shown as obsessed with Star Wars despite showing no more interest in the movie than Kelso.
 Similar to the Scrubs example, he became a disco rollerskater with no knowledge of sports, though this varied depending on the episode.